krransby/DATA419_project/README.md

 ### Research question:
-Can a network's structure be used to predict the growth of a community
+Can a network's structure be used to predict the growth of a community?

 ### Data source and collection method: